tohagan/ShouldBe/README.markdown

   * Improved enumeration failure messages to show "missing" and "not expected" lists.
     * Very useful when debugging faults in larger lists.

+*Breaking changes:*

+  * Removed case insensitive matching in ShouldStartWith() and ShouldContain() methods.
+    * A risky design in our view that could cause unit tests to unexpectedly succeed (not obvious from the method name).
+  * Renamed Should.Throw<T>() to be Should.ThrowException<T>()
+    * This naming works better with the new method: Should.ThrowExceptionContaining()

 ### Why not just fork Shouldly?
 We loved the great ideas in Shouldly but in it's current form we found it needed too much adaptation for use on our projects.

 Main reasons included:

-  * Dependencies on too many external components and libs.
-(All we needed was NUnit)
+  * Too many external component dependencies for our needs.
+(We only needed NUnit)
-  * Some API Breaking changes that might not align with where Shoudly was heading.
+  * Some API Breaking changes that might not align with where Shoudly was heading or existing projects that use it.
   * Refactoring of the reporting system (we kept the key concept).
   * More freedom for us to adapt/extend the API (e.g. fluent API support)